 Around this same time, David and Cuthbert Landreth

-in North America, it is common on cultivated lands, roadsides, thickets and open
+began offering it to their American customers in their annual catalog.
+It has since been naturalized in many parts North America where it is common on cultivated lands, roadsides, thickets and open woods.

 Sow in a location that receives full sun to shade with moderate to moist soils.
 It thrives in well-drained, moist soils.
-Excellent for flowerbed backgrounds, fragrant gardens, and to attract butterflies.
+Excellent for flowerbed backgrounds, fragrant gardens, and to attract butterflies and other pollinator insects.
 A short-lived perennial in USDA Zones 3-9.